 You can use all the home remedies mentioned in this post to clean broccoli; however, it may still require additional attention.
 Here’s how to properly wash broccoli:

-• Steep and swirl in cool water.
+- Soak and swirl in cool water.
 Warm water may wilt the florets, so cool or room temperature water is best.
-Fill a sink or basin with water, then swirl the florets around to loosen them and remove any dirt residue.
+Fill a sink or basin with water, then swirl the florets to loosen them and remove any dirt.

-• Hold under the pipe.
+- Hold under running water.
 Soak broccoli to loosen contaminants, then rinse under running water.
 You can hold it in a colander while doing so.

 Shake off excess water before storing broccoli.
 However, be careful not to bruise the florets too hard, as they might break off.